jaypratapsingh/Send_Email/ReadMe.md

 *************Cordova : Send Email From App*****************

-By using this plugin you can send email get the returned value for performing task one by one.
+By using this plugin you can send email get the returned value for performing other task one by one.

 Install this plugin using: